 Fear is a tough opponent because of its ever-changing, amorphous form.
-There is no singular method which eliminates fear from people’s hearts and minds.
+There is no singular method that eliminates fear from people’s hearts and minds.
 Yet in anxious times of doubt, leaders will either rise or fall.

 We see many historical examples of seemingly fearless people who, in uncertain times, stood unwavering and emerged as revered leaders.
 Winston Churchill stood against the growing evil of a tyrant, Adolf Hitler.
 Nelson Mandela stood against South African apartheid—the systematic segregation discrimination based on race.
-Eleanor Roosevelt fought for women’s rights, and Rosa Parks sat down in the front of a bus to stand up against hatred and segregation.
+Eleanor Roosevelt fought for women’s rights, and Rosa Parks sat down in front of a bus to stand up against hatred and segregation.
 During challenging times, these leaders displayed incredible courage, and offer us lessons in leadership.

 When fear prevails, business leaders can stand resolute in tough times because of their beliefs.
 Great leaders are birthed by having a profoundly deep belief in something, and the strength of conviction to stand for that belief, no matter the cost.

 It’s not only in the grand, dramatic moments that leaders are shaped, but also in the dark, unseen moments of life.
 A true leader isn’t clawing to the top at any cost; a true leader is living a principled life at a high price.
 Principled leaders are worth following because their vision and actions are focused on the greater good; they are not swayed by gimmicks or influenced by the cheap and easy.
 A leader’s role in the world is one of influence that emanates from a transparent and ethical foundation, and those that follow them know it.